ZANGETU/ZANGETU/README.md

-# Hi there, I'm YURIRI! 👋
+# Hi there, I'm YURIRI  👋

 ```json
 {